batatovich/payment-processor/README.md

   error.rs        AppError + HTTP status mapping
   constants.rs    Config constants (host, port, paths)
 ```

-## The interesting bits (a.k.a. why it's built this way)
+## Design notes

-- **In-memory first, disk second.** Balances live in `Cache` and get bumped on every request; durability comes from explicit `store_balances` flushes instead of a write per transaction.
+**In-memory first, disk second.** Balances live in `Cache` and update on every request.
+Durability comes from explicit `store_balances` calls rather than writing to disk on every transaction.

-- **Balances reset to zero on boot.** On startup only client *metadata* gets rehydrated — balances always come back up at zero (`bootstrap.rs`).
+**Balances start at zero on boot.** Only client metadata is rehydrated at startup (`bootstrap.rs`) — balances aren't restored from previous runs, they always begin at zero.

-- **Crash-safe writes.** Balance files get written to a `.tmp` file, `fsync`ed, then atomically renamed into place, so a crash can't leave a half-written file lying around.
-If an orphan `.tmp` shows up at boot, startup bails.
-Client metadata is a plain append-only JSON-lines ledger.
+**Crash-safe writes.** Balance files are written to a `.tmp` path, fsynced, then renamed into place, so a crash mid-write can't leave a corrupt file behind.
+If an orphan `.tmp` file is found at boot, startup fails rather than guessing what happened.
+Client metadata, by contrast, is a plain append-only JSON-lines file.

-- **Monotonic nonce sequence.** Every flush spits out a `ddmmyyyy_<nonce>.dat` file.
-At boot those files have to form an unbroken `1..=N` sequence — any gaps, duplicates, or orphan temp files and boot refuses to start.
-Cheap little integrity check over the whole history.
+**Nonce sequence has to be unbroken.** Each flush produces a `ddmmyyyy_<nonce>.dat` file.
+At boot, the existing files must form a complete `1..=N` sequence with no gaps or duplicates — if they don't (or there's an orphan temp file), startup refuses to continue.
+It's a simple integrity check across the whole history.

-- **Dirty tracking + non-destructive flush.** Only clients with unsaved changes get flushed.
-After writing, the persisted amount is *subtracted* rather than hard-set to zero, so a transaction that sneaks in mid-flush isn't lost and the client just stays dirty for the next round.
+**Dirty tracking, non-destructive flush.** Only clients with unpersisted changes get written.
+After a flush, the persisted amount is subtracted from the in-memory balance rather than zeroing it outright — so a transaction that arrives mid-flush isn't lost, it just leaves the client dirty for next time.

-- **Concurrency.** An `RwLock` guards the client map (read for balance ops, write only for registration); each balance sits behind its own `Mutex`; a dedicated `persistence_lock` serializes flushes; and `pending_registrations` stops two concurrent sign-ups from racing on the same document number before either one is persisted.
+**Concurrency.** The client map sits behind an `RwLock` (read for balance operations, write only for registering a new client), each client's balance has its own `Mutex`, a `persistence_lock` serializes `store_balances` calls, and `pending_registrations` prevents two concurrent sign-ups from racing on the same document number before either is persisted.

-- **Persist-then-publish registration.** A new client hits storage *before* it's added to the cache.
-If the write fails, the document reservation is released and the client never becomes visible — so you can just retry.
+**Registration writes to disk before it's visible in memory.** A new client is persisted first; only after that succeeds does it get added to the cache.
+If the write fails, the document reservation is released and the client never becomes visible, so the request can just be retried.